Prateek97ds/Prateek97ds.github.io/_pages/about.md

 ---
 layout: about
-title: about
+title: About
 permalink: /
-subtitle: Researcher in Information Systems, AI, and Labor Markets
+subtitle: *Researcher in Information Systems, AI, and Labor Markets*

 profile:
   align: right